Minerva Punjab agree 50-50 partnership with RoundGlass | Goal.com

 I-League club Minerva Punjab has agreed a 50-50 partnership deal with lifestyle and wellbeing firm RoundGlass, Goal can confirm.

-As reported earlier, Minerva Punjab had reached out to top officials of the All India Football Federation (AIFF) seeking a green light from the governing body ahead of a potential sale of the club to lifestyle and wellbeing firm RoundGlass.
+As reported earlier, Minerva Punjab had reached out to top officials of the All India Football Federation (AIFF) seeking a green light from the governing body ahead of a potential sale of the club.

+As it stands, the deal will see RoundGlass invest in Minerva's youth teams and will have no involvement with the senior team.

+RoundGlass is a venture capital firm that seeks to invest in the digital healthcare and wellness sectors.
+It was founded in 2014 by Gurpreet 'Sunny' Singh.
+He is also the CEO of Edifecs, a company providing integrated solutions for the healthcare ecosystem.
+He has also established SabTera, which works with under-resourced communities to provide schooling for children and sustainable employment for women.

 When Goal when reached out to Minerva owner Ranjit Bajaj, he declined to comment on the development.